 Exercise: You will not achieve your weight loss goals or attain optimal health without exercise.
 Start at your comfort level and then push yourself.
 Strive for 30 minutes of exercise 4-5 days a week.
 Start with 80 min a week (that is 20min four times).
 A variety of exercise will prevent you from becoming burned out.
 Find something fun or buddy up with a friend to increase your focus and success.

-Smoothies / Detox shakes!
-A great “on the go” meal (especially for breakfast) is a smoothie shake.
+Smoothies / Detox shakes: A great “on the go” meal (especially for breakfast) is a smoothie shake.
 There are tons of these on the market but beware of high carbs, fructose, calories, and dairy based powders.
-Premier Health and Wellness has a number of shake options including the “Slender” Smoothie that is a detoxifying meal replacement shake.
-We use a non-dairy hypo-allergenic pea protein (20g) for optimal metabolism.
-It is low calorie, low carb, and low sugar.
+We recommend using a non-dairy hypo-allergenic pea protein for optimal metabolism.
 If you replace 1-2 meals a day with a smoothie, you have reduced your calorie total tremendously heading into your evening meal!